mebbert/CMS4J/README.md

 # CMS4J
 A user-friendly version of the composite of multiple signals (CMS) implemented in Java

+## Hayden will tell you how AWESOME CMS4J is here:

 ### SetOperator (SO)
 SetOperator will perform intersects, unions, and complements on multi- or single-sample VCFs while considering sample genotypes.